cr8zysheila/Seattle_Airbnb/index.md

 ![Figure3](F3_min.png "Figure3")

 ## 6. Conclusions
 A deep look at the Seattle Airbnb dataset has given us some answers to our questions regarding vacancy rate.
-If you want to buy a property in Seattle for your Airbnb business, you can either choose the less popular but with high demand neighborhoods like Broadway and North Beach etc., or you can choose a popular but not yet saturated neighborhood like Belltown.
+If you want to buy a property in Seattle for your Airbnb business, the Cascade area is your best bet.
 You may want to consider condo or townhouse first, since they have much lower vacancy rate.
 Renting out the entire property also help lower vacancy rate.
 As to Cancellation Policy, just choose whatever makes you comfortable.
 At last, when setting the minimum nights of stay, try making it longer if it's shorter than 6 nights.